DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 7  Calling Functions in the interpreter.md

 Variable”
 section, so we need to set the initial values of these variables as appropriate.

-Finally, we will call a function called “**InterpretBlock**” - this function will process all of the code between “begin” and “end”; we will use it later for conditionals and loops.
+Finally, we will call a function called “**InterpretBlock**” - this function will process all the code between “begin” and “end”; we will use it later for conditionals and loops.

 **InterpretBlock** should take the collection of statements and a hashmap of variables.
 We will loop